Cost of Living Comparison Between Banff and Vancouver Cost of Living Comparison Between Banff and Vancouver

 Banff vs Vancouver: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Banff and Vancouver?
+What is the total cost difference between living in Banff and in Vancouver?

 Which city has better-paying jobs?

-On paper, Vancouver earns 24% less.
+On paper, salaries run 24% lower in Vancouver.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Banff and Vancouver?
+How do apartment prices compare in Banff and in Vancouver?

 What is the difference in childcare costs between Banff and Vancouver?